 That lyric-writing experience has stayed with me.
 It helped prepare me for the BACCA writer group, which has been meeting regularly for over eight years.
 Our monthly critique meetings offer that same quality of surprise and delight.
 Each of us contributes such a different take on the works in progress that our writers share with one another.

 I always benefit from the responses the BACCA writers bring to my work, and trust that it’s reciprocal.
 BACCA gives me regular reminders that we cannot predict how someone else will interpret our words.
 Just as “the snow on the roof” prompted unique trains of thought in the minds of our little band of songwriters all those years ago.
 And just as my fellow creativity coaches interpret Eric Maisel’s lessons and comments.

 The world is so much bigger and richer than we can imagine.
 And any one of us is capable of imagining entire worlds.
 So do the math.
 The more that we are willing to engage with the imaginations of the people around us, the more we expand our own creative life.
 Everybody wins.

 — A M Carley writes fiction and nonfiction, and is a founding member of BACCA.
-Her company, Chenille Books, provides creative coaching and full-service editing to authors and other creative people.
-Decks of 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, at the Chenille Books website, and on Amazon.
-Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase at Central Virginia booksellers and on Amazon.
+Through Anne Carley Creative she provides creative coaching and full-service editing to writers and other creative people.
+Decks of her 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, and on Amazon.
+Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase from central Virginia booksellers, at Bookshop.org, and on Amazon.
+A new handbook, The Becoming Unstuck Journal, is forthcoming.
 Anne’s recording of her song, The Snow on the Roof, based on her ideas from the Charlie Murphy class, is available here.